miegl/PiFmAdv/README.md

 ## Tests

-Pi-FM-ADV was successfully tested with all my RDS-able devices, namely:
+PiFmAdv was successfully tested with all my RDS-able devices, namely:

 * a Sony ICF-C20RDS alarm clock from 1995,
 * a Sangean PR-D1 portable receiver from 1998, and an ATS-305 from 1999,